slyang-git/debug-go/README.md

 # debug-go
-The golang version of remote debug tool:dizzy:.
+The golang version of remote debug tool :dizzy:.

 ```textmate
 ██████╗ ███████╗██████╗ ██╗   ██╗ ██████╗